enioka/flowbox-spec/index.rst

 * set flow state
 * save state

-The repository SPI should be
+The repository SPI should be implemented in different implementations :
+* initial implementation should be file based, with json inside, one fragment per configuration piece held in memory by the agent
+*

 Message store SPI
 =================